-Other Directorships Since 2006: Ms. Davis served on the board of Quanex Corporation from 1998 until its merger with Gerdau in April 2008.
+Other Directorships Since 2007: Ms. Davis served on the board of Quanex Corporation from 1998 until its merger with Gerdau in April 2008.

-WILLIAM GRIFFITHS, age 60
+WILLIAM GRIFFITHS, age 61

-Biography: Mr. Griffiths is the former Chairman of the Board, President and CEO of Champion Enterprises, Inc., a leading NYSE-traded producer of modular and manufactured housing.
+Biography: Mr. Griffiths is the Managing Director and a member of the board of directors of Sealine (International) Ltd., a privately held manufacturer of yachts and other marine vessels based in the United Kingdom.
+Prior to joining Sealine in January 2012, Mr. Griffiths served as Chairman of the Board, President and CEO of Champion Enterprises, Inc. a \$1 billion NYSE-traded producer of modular and manufactured housing until 2010.
 He joined Champion as a Director, and as President and Chief Executive Officer, in August 2004, and was named Chairman of the Board in 2006.
 Champion filed for Chapter 11 bankruptcy on November 15, 2009.
-From 2001 to 2004, Mr. Griffiths was President - Fluid Systems Division at SPX Corporation, a global multi-industry company located in Charlotte, NC.
+From 2001 to 2004, Mr. Griffiths was President - Fluid Systems Division at SPX Corporation, a global multi-industry company located in Charlotte, North Carolina.
 Mr. Griffiths graduated from the University of London with a BS with Honors in Mining Engineering.
 In addition, Mr. Griffiths is a graduate of the Harvard Business School's PMD executive education program.